Quotient Technology To Acquire Crisp Media For Up To $57.5 Million

 Quotient's focus is on promotions and media services, so management considers Crisp's mobile ad serving and targeting technologies to be highly complementary.

-As Mir Aamir, President and COO of Quotient stated,
+As Mir Aamir, President and COO of Quotient, stated:

 Additionally, Crisp brings ongoing relationships with advertising agencies and CPG firms and has significant expertise on how to attribute media campaigns through to in-store sales endpoints.